The classic DIY string telephone with cups is easy to make at home and your kids will have lots of fun talking to each other “long-distance”!

 So it takes a little work to explain why we need a string to transmit the sound.
 What a different world we live in!

-Get your kids talking with this string telephone that you can make with just a few items you probably already have around the house.
+Get your kids talking with this string telephone you can make with just a few items you probably already have around the house.
 My kids loved this paper cup phone STEM project and used the string telephone to play educational games.

 If you don’t remember doing this when you were a kid, here is a little reminder!